qooxdoo/qooxdoo/docs/configuration/compile.md

     "targets": [
         {
             "type": "source",
-            "outputPath": "source-output",
+            "outputPath": "compiled/source",
             typescript: true
         }
         /* ... snip ... */
     ]
 ```

-The TypeScript definition is output into `./source-output/qooxdoo.d.ts`
+The TypeScript definition is output into `./compiled/source/qooxdoo.d.ts`

 ## Eslint
 The qx lint command is configured by an eslintConfig section in compile.js: